n-shevko/modula2/README.md

-Implementation of compiler for tiny subset of Modula 2 to learn basics of compiler engineering.
+Compiler for tiny subset of Modula 2.

+It was done to learn basics of compiler engineering.

 LLVM IR was used as a target language.